 Also from BioWare, Dragon Age II has lots of snarky dialogue options (usually the one in the middle) which tend to involve cracking jokes at very serious situations.
 Sometimes your party members or NPCs will tell you that they're Dude, Not Funny!, but there's a few examples of Hawke realizing that himself/herself mid-joke:

 An attempt to reassure Anders about having accidentally given himself a Superpowered Evil Side by saying "What's the worst that could happen?
-You turn into an abomination and start...oh.
+You turn into an abomination and start...
+Never mind.
 Bad joke."

 "You were going to kill a lot of people anyway?
 That's...not funny at all, really."